Inverse Problems with Learned Forward Operators: Data-driven regularisation by projection

 \subsubsection{Iterative reconstruction methods and the role of the adjoint}

-The method~\eqref{eq:proj_var_noisy} has demonstrated good numerical performance in the same setting as in \cref{sec:var-proj-numerics}.
-We refer to \cite[Sec.
-6.4]{asp-kor-sch-2020} for details.
+The method~\eqref{eq:proj_var_noisy} has demonstrated good numerical performance learning and inverting the Radon transform~\cite[Sec.
+6.4]{asp-kor-sch-2020}.
 These experiments used conic solvers provided by the CVX package~\cite{cvx}.
-Due to memory requirements, such solvers are not suited for large-scale applications such as imaging, and iterative solvers are used instead.
+Due to memory requirements, such solvers are not suited for large-scale applications, and iterative solvers are used instead.
 In this section we briefly discuss the application of such methods.

 Perhaps the simplest iterative method, gradient descent, consists in taking the following updates for solving~\eqref{eq:proj_var_noisy}